How long does a DUI stay on your record?

 On This Page

-How long is a DUI on your record by state?
+- How long a DUI stays on your license depends on where you live

 Most states keep a DUI on your record for five to ten years.
-There is a lot of variance between states on DUI laws, though, so you’ll need to check with your state’s MVD for more details.
+There is a lot of variance between states on DUI laws, though, which can make understanding what you should know after a first DUI confusing.
+To start, you should check with your state’s MVD for more details.

 In most states, a point system monitors your driving infractions.
 You receive points for traffic violations like speeding, running stop signs, and even aggressive driving.